HOSTING ENSEMBLE

 Hartmut Rosa, Resonance

-Bringing philosophy into practice, these objects are inspired by poetic, spiritual, and cultural traditions that guide us toward presence, stillness, and embodied wisdom.
-Grounded in ancient wisdom, yet shaped by the current.
+Bringing philosophy into practice, these objects draw from poetic, spiritual, and cultural traditions that guide us into presence and stillness.
+They are grounded in ancient gestures, yet shaped by contemporary life.

-Born from a desire to cultivate presence, and developed in collaboration with craftspeople and artists with whom I resonate, each object comes into being through a process of attention, care, and creative exploration.
+Born from a desire to cultivate attention and inner space, and developed in close collaboration with craftspeople and artists, each object comes into being through a process of care and creative exploration.
 They hold presence and express character.
-They invite gestures of slowness, silence, and reflection - becoming actors within the spaces they inhabit, resonating through being embedded in the totality of life.
+They invite gestures of slowness, reflection, and quiet interaction — becoming active participants in the spaces they inhabit, resonating through their embeddedness in life.

 A sense of wandering through the woods is brought forth by a rhythm that embraces asymmetry, multiple paths to follow, and hidden doors and cabinets.
 Even after years, it continues to allow for a playful delight.